The Bankrate promise

 Frequently asked questions

 Through the National Flood Insurance Program, the average cost of flood insurance is around $700 a year, according to FEMA.
-This rate increases in regions more prone to flooding and lowers in places with less risk.
+This rate typically increases in regions more prone to flooding and lowers in places with less risk.
 Private carriers set their rates, which means you may be able to find a lower rate through the private market.
 Shopping your policy with the NFIP and a few private flood insurers might help you find a cheaper policy.